-- 3.1 These financial statements have been prepared under the historical cost convention, except for investments and derivatives which are accounted for as stated in notes 4.2 and 4.3 below. - 3.2 These financial statements are presented in pak rupees, which is the Fund's functional and presentation currency.
+- 3.1 These financial statements have been prepared under the historical cost convention, except for investments and derivatives which are accounted for as stated in notes 4.2 and 4.3 below. - 3.2 The financial statements are presented in pak rupees, which is the Fund's functional and presentation currency.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies adopted in the preparation of these financial statements are consistent with those of the previous financial year except as described in note 4.1:
+The accounting policies adopted in the preparation of these financial statements are consistent with those of the previous financial year except as described below: